FieryMewtwo/gally_launcher/readme.md

-# Coni Launcher
+# Gally Launcher!

-Coni Launcher is a Minecraft Launcher but in CLI (Command Line Interface).
+Gally Launcher is a Minecraft Launcher but in CLI (Command Line Interface).
 There is no GUI (Graphic User Interface) or any window interactible.

 ## Disclaimer
 I am not a Minecraft developer.
 I just made the launcher I always wanted to have.
 Any request from Minecraft related companies to remove my code will be granted.